 We spent much of the morning on the phone with Rockwell Tech Support, and tried many different product software patches and settings, but nothing we tried resolved the issue.
 It was at this point I recommended we move the FTAE server into the same area as the RSLinx Enterprise server.
 It was a stretch to be sure, as I could find no documentation stating this is how the system should be designed.
 In fact, I found many examples of FTAE in being located it's own area.
 But as soon as we made this change all the alarms which previously had stop working began to work.

-If you've run into a similar problem, or can add some insight to the above situation, please use the below “leave a reply” field to add your comments to this article.
+If you've run into a similar problem, or can add some insight to the above situation, please use the below “post a comment or question” link to add your comments to this article.